lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### Preparation

-This is the moment where I lose all credibility --- everything I said thus far was thought-out and honest, but experience matters, and I, unfortunately, do not have much of it.
+This is the moment where I lose all credibility --- everything I've said thus far has been thought-out and honest, but experience matters, and I, unfortunately, do not have much of it.
 Prior to this tournament I have played, in total, 12 paper matches and 15 online matches with this iteration of 8-cast.
 This all spanned over a month.
 This is **very little**.
-So please, don't take this article as a guide --- rather treat it as a very personalized set of opinions.
+So please, don't take this article as a guide --- instead, treat it as a very personalized set of opinions.

 I joined the [8-cast Discord](https://discord.gg/26GeYKYtM5) server and received great help, mainly from ItsSchwiftyTime.
 I pondered some ideas, reported some results, ~~stole~~borrowed some decklists, and practiced.

 #### Local events

-With 8-cast I managed to go $$ 4 - 0 $$, $$ 3 - 1 $$ and $$ 3 - 1 $$ in locals.
+With 8-cast, I managed to go $$ 4 - 0 $$, $$ 3 - 1 $$ and $$ 3 - 1 $$ in locals.
 Losing, twice, only to Cradle Control.
 It's a tough matchup.
-On one hand, I wish I could play more `Dismember`s, but on the other, why devote that many sideboard slots to a deck against which we're probably losing anyway.
+On one hand, I wish I could play more `Dismember`s, but on the other, why devote that many sideboard slots to a matchup we're likely losing anyway.

 I felt particularly good when playing against Show and Tell and BUG Beanstalk (other Beanstalk variances that have access to `Wrath of the Skies` may be way more problematic, but such is life).
 I faced it a couple of times during local events, but, unfortunately, only once during the tournament.

 #### Magic Online

 I strongly believe that, at least with Legacy, playing on Magic Online is almost a necessity if one wants to step up their game to the highest level.
-Yes, there are some inconsistencies (some cards simply not being available there, meta shifting towards faster decks, etc.), but they are manageable.
+Yes, there are some inconsistencies (some cards not being available, the meta skewing toward faster decks, etc.), but they are manageable.

 Unfortunately, it comes with a cost.
 You need to buy or borrow cards.
 I opted for the latter.
-If you perfom well enough, you may earn enough to actually buy them later on.
+If you perform well enough, you may earn enough to actually buy them later on.
 It's a fair trade if you ask me.

 ### Swiss

-Time to start the tournament.
-It officially began at 10:00 and was meant to span over five rounds + top 8.
+The tournament began.
+It officially started at 10:00 and was meant to span over five rounds + top 8.
 For now, I will focus on reporting my results, my thoughts, and interpreting my notes taken throughout the games.

 ![People](/assets/warsaw-eternal-challenge-report/img/ludziki.JPG){: width="835" height="730" .w-75 }
 _Clockwise, starting from top-left: Krzysiek Mazurek (UR Delver), Mikołaj Wyspiański (Mono U Jewel), Piotr Szejko (Cradle Control), and Arkadiusz Chojaczyk (Merfolk)_

-It's worth mentioning that I failed one of the crucial steps of the preparation process --- I did not prepare a sideboard guide.
+It's worth mentioning that I skipped a crucial step in preparation --- making a sideboard guide.
 I would definitely recommend having one.
-Nevertheless, having played for a couple of hours the previous day and analyzing the meta, I felt decently prepared.
+Nevertheless, having played for a couple of hours the previous day and having analyzed the meta, I felt decently prepared.

 I registered [the following list](https://moxfield.com/decks/ogGe7IfcpUCYDx1zuGebeA).